aprentice3/WHSTechNotes/journal.md

 | Hexagon      | Brown | 6 |
 | Triangle   | Purple | 4 |
 | Octagon   | Red | 3 |
+# February 18th, 2025
+The most interesting thing I learned last week was the composition of blood vessels in my anatomy class.
+Veins and arteries have three layers, the tunica externa (superficial layer), the tunica media (intermediate layer), and the tunica intima (deep layer).
+The thickness in these layers are different in veins and arteries.
+For example, veins have a thick tunica externa and arteries have a thick tunica media.
+The tunica media have a lot of receptors used to control contraction and dilation in blood vessels, making the arteries' diameter easily manupulated by medicine.